Phone icon. Need help? Call us on 0800 085 7371

 Preventative solutions combine activity monitoring and one-to-one guidance and advice to reduce frailty and the risk of falls.

-personal alarm with built-in fall detection can provide reassurance that help is available 24-hours a day in the event of a fall.
+A fall detection alarm can provide reassurance that help is available 24-hours a day in the event of a fall.

 Compare fall alarms